Vexcited/express-multidomain-static/README.md

 # Start the application
 # Make sure to have bundled it using "yarn build" before.
+# Replace "YOUR_APP_NAME" with the name of your choice.
+# Replace also "/dev/sda1" by the name of your device.
+# Replace the port "8090" if you want to change it.
-pm2 start dist/index.js --name YOUR_APP_NAME -- --port 8090
+pm2 start dist/index.js --name YOUR_APP_NAME -- /dev/sda1 --port 8090

 # Now you can save the process to make it start at boot.
 pm2 save